Syringa vulgaris

-Syringa vulgaris, the lilac or common lilac, is a species of flowering plant in the olive family Oleaceae, native to the Balkan Peninsula, where it grows on rocky hills.
-Grown for its scented flowers in spring, this large shrub or small tree is widely cultivated and has been naturalized in parts of Europe, Asia and North America.
-It is not regarded as an aggressive species.
-It is found in the wild in widely scattered sites, usually in the vicinity of past or present human habitations.
+Syringa vulgaris, the lilac or common lilac, is a species of flowering plant in the olive family, Oleaceae.
+Native to the Balkan Peninsula, it is widely cultivated for its scented flowers in Europe (particularly the north and west) and North America.

 Description

-Syringa vulgaris is a large deciduous shrub or multistemmed small tree, growing to 6–7 m high.
+Syringa vulgaris is a large deciduous shrub or multi-stemmed small tree, growing to 6–7 m high.
 It produces secondary shoots from the base or roots, with stem diameters up to 20 cm, which in the course of decades may produce a small clonal thicket.
 The bark is grey to grey-brown, smooth on young stems, longitudinally furrowed, and flaking on older stems.
 The leaves are simple, 4–12 cm and 3–8 cm broad, light green to glaucous, oval to cordate, with pinnate leaf venation, a mucronate apex, and an entire margin.
 They are arranged in opposite pairs or occasionally in whorls of three.
 The flowers have a tubular base to the corolla 6–10 mm long with an open four-lobed apex 5–8 mm across, usually lilac to mauve, occasionally white.
 They are arranged in dense, terminal panicles 8–18 cm long.
 The fruit is a dry, smooth, brown capsule, 1–2 cm long, splitting in two to release the two-winged seeds.

-Taxonomy and naming
+Taxonomy

 Syringa vulgaris was first formally described by Carl Linnaeus in 1753 and the description was published in Species Plantarum.
-The Latin specific epithet vulgaris means "common" (in the sense of "widespread").
+The specific epithet vulgaris is Latin for "common" (in the sense of "widespread").

+Distribution and habitat

+The species is native to the Balkan Peninsula, where it grows on rocky hills.
+Grown in spring for its scented flowers, the large shrub or small tree is widely cultivated and has been naturalized in parts of Europe, Asia, and North America.
+It is not regarded as an aggressive species.
+It is found in the wild in widely scattered sites, usually in the vicinity of past or present human habitations.